Recognizability of morphisms: Efficient algorithms

 Let us now assume that the strongly connected component of diagonal points is connected to a non-trivial non-diagonal strongly connected component.
 For instance if there is a path labeled by $w$ from a state $(p,p)$ to a state $(q,r)$ with $q \neq r$ belonging to an non-trivial strongly connected component.

-Assume that $\A$ is not reduced to one cycle.
-Then there are words $u$, $v$ labels of cycles around $(p,p)$ which are two powers of a same word.
+Assume that the graph of $\A$ is not reduced to one cycle.
+Then there are a simple cycle $\pi$ around $(p,p)$ labeled $u$, another cycle $\pi'$ around $(p,p)$ labeled $v$ which is not a power of $\pi$.
+The words $u$ and $v$ are not a power of a same word.
 Hence there is a left-infinite word $y$ being a concatenation of words $u$ and $v$ labeling a path ending in $(p,p)$ and which is not ultimately periodic.
-Let $z$ be the label of one cycle around $(q,r)$.
+Let $z$ be the label of a cycle around $(q,r)$.
 Then $ywz^\omega$ is an aperiodic point labeling two distinct paths of $\A$.

 If $\A$ is reduced to one cycle, there is no path from a diagonal state to a non-diagonal one in $\A \times \A$.
 Thus if condition \rm(ii) is not satisfied, $\A$ is not unambiguous for aperiodic points.